Jebel Barkal Index Header

 Kiosk 501 - a brief history

 excavated remains of Kiosk 501Periodic rest stations known as "kiosks" were built in or near temples at Jebel Barkal.
-In the kiosks. priestly bearers could set down the bark (a large model of a boat, a ritual substitute for the boat in which the god was thought to traverse the heavens) down on secondary stands, rest for an interval during the barks "voyage," and perform rituals.
+In the kiosks, priestly bearers could set down the bark (a large model of a boat, a ritual substitute for the boat in which the god was thought to traverse the heavens) on secondary stands, rest for an interval during the barks "voyage," and perform rituals.
 In the mid-1st century CE, such a kiosk (c.7.85m x 10.82m) was built in the middle of court 501 of Temple B500 (see the excavated remains in the photo at the left; hover over to enlarge; photo copyright and courtesy of Timothy Kendall).
-Only its screen walls remain.
+Only the lower parts of its screen walls remain.

 Kiosk 501 - 3D models